 But this is not Jesus’ reaction to a world that seemed to be crumbling around Him.
 If anyone needed comfort on the eve of His crucifixion, it was Jesus.
 Right?
 Yet He is the one who is comforting others.
 Immediately after Jesus predicts Peter’s denial (John 13:38), He follows it up with, “Let not your heart be troubled.
 You believe in God, believe also in Me” (John 14:1).

-And if anyone needed prayer at this troublesome time, certainly it was be Jesus.
+And if anyone needed prayer at this troublesome time, indeed it would be Jesus.
 But not even the disciples prayed for Jesus.
 They spent their “prayer time” sleeping.
-It is Jesus who does the praying—and it’s all for them (John 17:1-26)!
+It is Jesus who does the praying—and it’s all for them (John 17:1–26)!

 Friend, whatever crisis you’re facing—whether it’s within you and all around you—remember this.
 Our failure never threatens Jesus.
-He’s never stressed out.
+He never stresses out.
 Running this vast universe doesn’t overwhelm Him.
-Conditions in our planet don’t rile Him.
-Moreover your problems and failures do not overthrow His plan for your life.
+Conditions on our planet don’t rile Him.
+Moreover, your problems and failures do not overthrow His plan for your life.
 Jesus is more than enough to successfully handle us, our problems, a hostile world, and the whole of creation.

 Lord Jesus, into Your loving and capable hands, I commit myself, my problems, and all that is dear to me.
 Lord, You already faced the greatest crisis of all time—when we wretched sinners, enemies of God, murdered You on the cross and should have incurred God’s fiery wrath.
 But Lord, You turned that horrific act into Your greatest work of redemption and used it to save us eternally.
 Nothing, O Lord, is impossible for You.
 In You alone do I place my faith and confidence.
 Save me, Lord Jesus, I pray.
 Amen.